homer0/wootils/README-esdoc.md

 ### To-Dos

-I use `@todo` comments to write all the pending improvements and fixes and [Leasot](https://yarnpkg.com/en/package/leasot) to generate a report.
+I use `@todo` comments to write all the pending improvements and fixes, and [Leasot](https://yarnpkg.com/en/package/leasot) to generate a report.
 The script that runs it is on `./utils/scripts/todo`.